Jchase2/ocaml-pass/README.md

 * Never writes to disk.
 * Encrypts key in memory until used.
 Tries to keep data encrypted as well, until used.
 * Can organize passwords / info by "block".
 (Blocks explained below.)
-* Add blocks with a single or multiple lines of text within.
+* Add and remove blocks with a single or multiple lines of text within.
+* Remove string(s) from blocks.
 * Search for sections.
 Also, list all sections.
 * Search for lines starting with user input.
 * Read entire contents of the "file".